sharptank-au/HC-Bucharest/POC_with_convex.md

-perfect — we can keep your v0.dev UI and swap the backend to **Convex** for data, auth, and server logic.
+v0.dev UI and swap the backend to **Convex** for data, auth, and server logic.
 Below is a clean, production-ready blueprint:

 * a Convex **schema** (collections + indexes),
 * the **queries/mutations/actions** you’ll need (search, filters, votes, copy counts, etc.),